openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 - Before the new firmware image is written to the flash memory of the network device
-- While the operation status is still ``in-progress`` or ``pending`` (a pending operation can be cancelled to stop its persistent retries)
+- While the operation status is still ``in-progress`` or ``pending`` (a pending operation can be cancelled to stop its :doc:`persistent retries
+  <persistent-mass-upgrades>`)

 **What happens when the upgrade operation is cancelled:**